Naoki Inose: Money scandal and resignation

-In November 2013, Inose became embroiled in a scandal concerning cash he received from the Tokushukai hospital group led by Torao Takuda, father of Lower House member Takeshi Tokuda.
+In November 2013, Inose became embroiled in a scandal concerning cash he received from the Tokushukai hospital group led by Torao Tokuda, father of Lower House member Takeshi Tokuda.
 Inose claimed to have borrowed 50 million yen as a personal loan from Tokushukai, delivered to him in cash in exchange for a written IOU in November 2012, and that he repaid the loan in cash in September 2013.
 The loan was interest and collateral-free, and the funds were kept in a safe deposit box rather than in a bank account, without being reported to Japanese campaign finance authorities as part of Inose's assets.

 The Tokyo Metropolitan Government Assembly conducted four days of public questioning of Inose in December, over the course of which Inose's recollection of events changed in several respects.
 The Assembly then established a special committee to investigate Inose, the first incidence of the assembly formally investigating a governor.

 The Asahi Shimbun called for Inose's resignation in an editorial on December 12, while the Mainichi Shimbun called him "no longer viable" as a governor on the same day.
 A Sankei Shimbun poll released on December 16 found that 89% of Tokyo respondents thought that Inose's explanation of the funds was not credible, while 63% thought he was no longer an appropriate representative of Tokyo as an Olympic host city.

 Inose announced his resignation as governor on December 19, 2013, following direct pressure from various senior political figures including ex-Governor Ishihara and Prime Minister Shinzō Abe.
 In his resignation speech, he characterized himself as an "amateur" at politics and expressed hope "that our next governor will be a real political pro who can guide Tokyo successfully through the Olympics."
 He expressed his desire to continue writing following his resignation as governor.
 The Tokyo Metropolitan Assembly approved and formalized his resignation on December 24.

 Inose was succeeded as interim governor by Vice Governor Tatsumi Ando.
 His term of office as governor was the shortest in Tokyo history at only 372 days.
 Yōichi Masuzoe won the February 2014 election to determine Inose's final successor as governor.
 In June 2016 Masuzoe also stepped down after a money scandal.